 In our time between Jesus’ first and second coming, Christians must hold the tension that the kingdom of God has been inaugurated, and as such God may choose to heal now.
 But we have no guarantee that he will.
 Hence, believers must hold the tension of Scripture where, in James 5 believers are called to pray with faith that God desires to heal, whilst at the same time, Paul teaches us in 2 Corinthians 12 that God’s grace is sufficient for those who love him, even if he doesn’t bring healing in this life.
 And interestingly enough, even if Jesus does bring healing on occasion, that is no guarantee he will heal on another occasion.

 For example, Jesus raised Lazarus from the dead—once.
 Poor Lazarus eventually died again, and Jesus didn’t bring him back the next time.
 Such is life in the already-not-yet kingdom: Yes, Jesus reigns, but we nevertheless await the full consummation of that reign where sin, evil, and death will be defeated once and for all.
-Consequently, faith simultaneously believes that God desires healing and can heal (James 5), and that even if he doesn’t, his grace is sufficient (2 Corinthians 12).
+Consequently, faith simultaneously believes that God desires healing and can heal (Js 5), and that even if he doesn’t, his grace is sufficient (2 Cor 12).
 The Christian must hold that tension because to veer to either side leads one to despair (I don’t have enough faith) or hopelessness (God is powerless to help me)—neither of which is true.

 5. Opposition to the Movement (Mark 1:35–39)